 For most people that’s means a morning poop.
 Maybe you like to go before you shower in the morning or after your morning coffee.

 If you usually go once a day and notice you’ve been backed up for a couple days, you might want to hit Jamie Lee Curtis up for some Activia.
+Trust us, you don't want to hold in your poops under any circumstance.
 And if your butt has turned into a shitty firehose, I think we both know that means the diarrhea monster has struck.

 Getting backed up for a day or two isn’t a big deal, it happens to everyone.
 And we all make diarrhea-inducing mistakes, like eating at that sketchy Indian buffet because you were craving tikka masala.

 There are lot of variables that can affect your pooping pattern.
 Obviously your diet plays a big role (you’re probably not eating enough fiber).
 But things like not drinking enough water, changing your exercise or sleep patterns, and skipping your morning coffee can all contribute to an irregular poop schedule.
 To learn more about what you poop says about your health click here.

 Real issues only arise when there is a big-time change in your normal pattern.
 According to gastroenterologist Dr. Lisa Ganjhu, "If things change for just a day or two, that can happen.
 But if there's acute constipation or blood, it’s a good idea to get checked out.
 Think about any changes in stress, diet, water, or if you’ve taken any supplements or probiotics."

 So remember, whatever your poop pattern, it is yours alone.
 When this cruel world tells you that you’re no better than anyone else, never forget that there is something special about you, something no one else has: the ability to poop like you do.